lpishchagina/GeomFPOP/README.md

 `intersection = last` - we use for intersection  only last set.

-`intersection = random` - we use for intersection   last set and one another random set from the possible sets.
+`intersection = random` - we use for intersection   last set and `nbRandInter` random sets from the possible sets.

 `exclusion = empty` - we do not make exclusions.

-`exclusion = random` - we make exclusion with one random set from the possible sets.
+`exclusion = random` - we make exclusion with `nbRandExcl` random sets from the possible sets.

 `intersection = all` - we use for exclusions  all possible sets (their changes exist at time 't') .